CNA-Tech/PKS-Ninja/LabGuides/NsxtConfigForPks-NC5947/readme.md

 2.4 From the `Advanced Networking & Security > Routers > t1-pks-mgmt` page, and on the `Routing` pulldown menu, select `Route Advertisement`, under `Router Advertisement` click `Edit` and configure the available options with the following parameters:

-- Enable
+- Enable the following fields (Yes):
   - Status
   - Advertise All Connected Routes
-  - Advertise All NAT Routes
 - Click `Save`

 <details><summary>Screenshot 2.4.1</summary>